GridTools/gt4py/CONTRIBUTING.md

 `tox` runs the package installation script and tests reliably by using properly isolated environments.
 Additionally, `tox` is configured to generate HTML test coverage reports in `tests/_reports/coverage_html/` at the end.

-## Pull Request and Merge Guidelines
+## Pull Requests (PRs) and Merge Guidelines

-Before submitting a PR, check that it meets the following criteria:
+Before submitting a pull request, check that it meets the following criteria:

-1. The PR should include tests.
+1. The pull request should include tests.
-2. If the PR adds functionality, it should be documented both in the code docstrings and in the official documentation.
+2. If the pull request adds functionality, it should be documented both in the code docstrings and in the official documentation.
-3. If the PR contains important design changes, it should contain a new ADR documenting the rationale behind the final decision.
+3. If the pull request contains important design changes, it should contain a new ADR documenting the rationale behind the final decision.
-4. The PR should have a proper description of its intent and the main changes in the code.
-In general this description should be used as commit message if the PR is approved (check point **6.** below).
+4. The pull request should have a proper description of its intent and the main changes in the code.
+In general this description should be used as commit message if the pull request is approved (check point **6.** below).
-5. Pick one reviewer and try to contact them directly to let them know about the PR.
+5. Pick one reviewer and try to contact them directly to let them know about the pull request.
 If there is no feedback in 24h/48h try to contact them again or pick another reviewer.
-6. Once the PR has been approved, it should be squash-merged as soon as possible with a meaningful description of the changes.
+6. Once the pull request has been approved, it should be squash-merged as soon as possible with a meaningful description of the changes.
 Although it is optional, we encourage the use of the [Conventional Commits][conventional-commits] specification for writing informative and automation-friendly commit messages (_commit types: `fix`, `feat`, `build`, `ci`, `docs`, `style`, `refactor`, `perf`, `test`_).

 ## Releasing Process